British press ethics inquiry could be curtailed

 The need to wait until any prosecutions are out of the way could put the inquiry on hold for several months if not longer, Brian Leveson wrote on the inquiry website.

-The Leveson inquiry was split into two parts: the first dealing broadly with the way news organizations operate, and the second looking at how much they might have broken the law.
+The Leveson inquiry was split into two parts: the first dealing broadly with the way news organisations operate, and the second looking at how much they might have broken the law.

 A spokesman for the inquiry said the Part 1 recommendations would not be delayed and would be published in October.